The Bankrate promise

 4. Publicly traded REIT funds

 A publicly traded REIT fund offers the advantages of publicly traded REITs with some additional safety.
-REIT funds typically offer exposure to the whole public REIT universe, so you can buy just one fund and get a stake in approximately 200 REITs that trade publicly.
+REIT funds typically offer exposure to a sizable portion of the public REIT universe, numbering more than 200 stocks.
+So you can buy just one fund and get a diversified stake in the sector.
 These funds comprise all equity REIT sub-sectors, such as residential, commercial, lodging, towers and more.

 By buying a fund, investors get the advantages of the REIT model without the risk of individual stocks.
 So they benefit from the power of diversification to lower their risk while increasing their returns.
 Funds are safer for many investors, especially if they have limited investing experience.